shplishka/883-assessment/on_boarding/newbie/chapter_01/day_04.md

-# Day 2 - Introduction to Data concept & Hadoop Ecosystem & Research assignment :elephant::elephant:
+# Day 04 - Introduction to Data concept & Hadoop Ecosystem :elephant::elephant:

 ## Goals:
 - Gain a foundational understanding of the Hadoop ecosystem.